ic005k/OCAuxiliaryTools/READMe.md

 * OCAT currently only gets OpenCore officially from OC, it comes from here: https://github.com/acidanthera/OpenCorePkg/actions which is the "OpenCore Factory" in the "Help" menu of OCAT.
 Other than that, OCAT does not get any files for OpenCore from any other source.
 * Please note: All raw materials used by OCAT come from official OpenCore sources, OCAT does not get any content from any third party, not now, not ever.

-### I can't download the Kext update or the automatic OCAT update is very slow?
+### I can't download the Kext update Or is OCAT slow to automatically download updates?
 * It's simple, please select the appropriate web proxy in the "Misc" section of the "Database" screen to improve the download speed of GitHub.

 ### Why does OCAT follow the development version of OC?
 Is it always consistent with the development version of OC?